-At first glance, the Nebula looks like a completely different camera in the footage.
+At first glance, the Nebula Nano looks like a completely different camera.

 If you really want a light weight setup, I think it makes more sense to just get use an analogue camera and VTX, the DJI FPV goggles support analogue anyway with an receiver adapter.
 And you will save way more weight and money than getting the Nebula to be honest.